dmaciejewski1/gopherdata/README.md

  "use strict";
  const gopher = require('./gopher-schema.js');
- var connection = '', // a named connection (configured from within a Connection Library)
+ let connection = '', // a named connection (configured from within a Connection Library)
-     transaction= '', // a named transaction (i.e. a canned DDL/DML statement configured from within a Transaction Library) bindVariables = {}, // unique bind variables associated with a transaction (set/configured from within a Transaction Library) transactionPlan = {}; // a means by which to override a stored Transaction's default settings
+     transaction = '', // a named transaction (i.e. a canned DDL/DML statement configured from within a Transaction Library) bindVariables = {}, // unique bind variables associated with a transaction (set/configured from within a Transaction Library) transactionPlan = {}; // a means by which to override a stored Transaction's default settings